Northern Ballet’s Cleopatra is a mesmerising production that beautifully illustrates the company’s strengths.

 Admittedly, it is ambitious to claim that the ballet has managed to tell the story of the woman herself rather than via her relationship with the men in her life.
 The three acts do ultimately centre around Cleopatra’s relationship with her brother and two lovers.

 The production successfully summons all the splendour of Ancient Egypt and I left the auditorium immensely satisfied.
-In essence, Cleopatra offers a lasting impression of exhilaration from a Company that always tells the story and delivers strong classical ballet technique with an inventive, modern edge.*
+In essence, Cleopatra offers a lasting impression of exhilaration from a company that always tells a story by delivering strong classical ballet technique with an inventive, modern edge.*